Sarah220425/WebDeveloper/README.md

 ## Welcome to my GitHub Pages

-This assignment can be seen in the repository 'WebDeveloper'-'module2-solution'.
-The index.html is the html file.
+Please see this assignment on the following link: https://github.com/Sarah220425/WebDeveloper/tree/master/module2-solution The index.html is the html file.
 The external.css contains all the styles.